rackerlabs/docs-developer-blog/_posts/2018-12-06-convert-a-non-container-database-to-a-multitentant-pluggable-database.md

 - Run the following code at the SQL prompt:

-        shudown immediate
+        shutdown immediate

-#### Step 2 - open the database as read-only
+#### Step 2: Open the database as read-only

-Once you have cleanly shutdown the database, perform the following steps to start the database in mount exclusive mode and open the database in read-only
+After you have cleanly shutdown the database, perform the following steps to start the database in mount exclusive mode and open the database in read-only
 mode: